Qincheng-Sheng/EA_Soft_Robot/README.md

 # Soft Robot

-MECS course project Assignment 3
+## MECS course Evolutionary Computation & Design Assignment 3 led by Professor Hod Lipson

 •3a Develop a 3D physics simulator
   Demonstrate a bouncing cube and a “breathing” cube •3b Evolve a fixed shape robot